Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Estimation of H I temperature

+which yields $\tau \sim 1$.
+This implies that the foreground CNM can remain considerably optically thick even at high Galactic latitudes and toward the anti-Galactic center.
+This result aligns with global interstellar medium frameworks showing that high-latitude \ion{H}{I} emission is frequently saturated, with optical depths often reaching or exceeding unity \citep{2015ApJ...798....6F}.
+Physically, this unisolated, dense foreground material is likely associated with the cold, swept-up atomic gas residing on the shell walls of the expanding Local Bubble surrounding the solar neighborhood \citep{2022Natur.601..334Z}.
+Fortunately, the HVC \ion{H}{I} emission will not be absorbed by the foreground \ion{H}{I} due to their large velocity separation.

-No absorption signatures against the background continuum sources are detected for HVC AC-III.
-The signal-to-noise ratio of the moment~0 map of HVC~AC-III at the position of the brightest continuum source is 135, yielding a $3\sigma$ confidence lower limit on the \ion{H}{I} spin temperature of
+In contrast, no absorption features against the background continuum sources are detected for the high-velocity cloud (HVC) AC-III.
+On the moment~0 map of HVC AC-III, the signal-to-noise ratio at the position of the brightest continuum source is 135.
+This yields a $3\sigma$ confidence upper limit on the dip ratio of $A_r < 1/45$.
+Consequently, the lower limit on the \ion{H}{I} spin temperature of the HVC component is derived as